Creelman, Saskatchewan: History

-The Canadian Pacific Railway (C.P.R.) constructed a line in a southeasterly direction from Regina.
-Completed in 1904 the line was soon lined with a series of small communities and post offices.
+The Canadian Pacific Railway (CPR) constructed a line in a southeasterly direction from Regina.
+Completed in 1904, the line was soon lined with a series of small communities and post offices.
 As early as 1903 a townsite was laid out on the line which locals decided to name Hazel.
-However, officials with the C.P.R. had other ideas and with the railway’s completion they renamed the tiny community Creelman after the company’s solicitor A.R.
+However, officials with the CPR had other ideas and with the railway's completion they renamed the tiny community Creelman after the company's solicitor A.R.
 Creelman (that same year a post office was opened at the site).
 Gradually Creelman grew to become a thriving centre for the local farmers and would become an important market and social centre for the surrounding farming community.
 Creelman incorporated as a village on April 6, 1906.